Got a list of organizing projects to tackle, but just can’t seem to make headway on them?

 A friend or family member can also serve as your accountability partner…someone who can “light a fire under your butt” when you need it, or provide periodic check-ins to help you celebrate progress and/or navigate hurdles.

 4. Get help with organizing projects by hiring a professional organizer

 Maybe you’ve attempted to conquer disorganization on your own using a variety of self-help resources and have been unsuccessful.
 It could be that you just don’t have the time or motivation required to complete a large organizing project on your own.

 Did you know that there are approximately 4,000 NAPO professional organizers ready to partner with you to help you achieve your organizing goals?
 (NAPO members rock.
 I used to be one!)

 Check out the NAPO Professional Organizer Directory to find one in your geographical area if you want to have a professional organizer work with you onsite.

 If you live in a remote area of the country and can’t find an organizer in your area, you’ll be excited to hear that many professional organizers offer virtual organizing services via phone/Skype/Facetime.
 The NAPO Virtual Chapter provides a directory of professionals who offer virtual organizing services.

-Who will you be enlisting to help you finally cross that organizing project off your list???
+What kind of help will YOU seek so that you can finally cross that organizing project off your list???